 After reformatting my draft from IEEE style to LIPIcs style, it spans more than 15 pages.
 What should I do?

 The stated rules apply equally to all submissions.
 As always, authors should aim to make their submissions as concise and clear as possible.
 So first try to edit the paper for brevity and ensure that figures are laid out well.
-If this results in manuscript with 18 pages of content or fewer, no special permission is required.
+If this results in a manuscript with 18 pages of content or fewer, no special permission is required.
 Longer submissions will require a priori permission from the PC chair, as spelled out above.

 Can I still write “Due to space constraints, we omit…”?

 Short answer: We do not know yet, but it will be very low (or even zero).

 Longer answer: Due to the way that LIPIcs computes the overall processing fee for the whole proceedings (see details), the total cost of the proceedings is unknown until the camera-ready version of all accepted papers have been received.
 As long as the average number of pages per paper in the proceedings does not exceed 20, no extra-page fee is necessary.
 Otherwise, if the published papers have on average more than 20 pages of content, then modest per-page fees will be distributed in a proportionally-fair manner among all authors of papers exceeding 20 pages of content.

 For example, to give concrete numbers, assuming the average paper length is 22 pages (this is an extreme assumption for the sake of illustration) and the proceedings contain 30 papers in total, authors submitting a camera-ready paper with 25 pages of content would be asked to pay an extra-page fee of only 15 EUR.
 We expect it to be far lower in practice.